AppertaFoundation/Diadem/README.md

 When the above issues (plus some further refinements and 'polishing') are complete the app will be released on the Apple App Store and Google Play

+More information on DiADeM can be found at http://diadem.apperta.org, https://code4health.org/Dementia and https://diademauth.code4health.org

+# LiveCode & OpenEHR
+The DiADeM app makes use of OpenEHR and connects to it via the [libLivecodeOpenEHR](https://github.com/ApplicationInsight/lib-LiveCode-OpenEHR) developer tools.

-### DiADeM, Code4Health & OpenEHR at the LiveCode Conference
+## DiADeM, Code4Health & OpenEHR at the 2016 LiveCode Conference
 In August 2016 there were several health-related sessions at the LiveCode conference - with the following ones focusing on DiADeM.
 These session recordings have been made available by LiveCode for sharing among the OpenEHR community...

 ### Code4Health and The Apperta Foundation